soichih/docs/mca_userguide.rst

 ****************************************
-MeshConfig Administrator / User Guide
+User Guide
 ****************************************

-Before user can start using Meshconfig Administartor, they must first sign via the sign up page.

-Depending on the authentication service configuration (please see configuration page for more detail), users maybe prompted to confirm the ownership of the email address by following the confirmation URL in an email sent by the authentication service.
+Before you can start using Meshconfig Administartor, you have to sign up / login.
+Depending on the authentication service configuration (please see configuration page for more detail), you may be prompted to confirm the ownership of the email address by following the confirmation URL in an email sent by the authentication service.

-Users may edit existing entities with their name listed under "Admins" list for each entities.
-Certain features, such as to override the MA endpoints, is only available for super-admin (please see configuration doc on how to make a user super-admin)
+You may edit existing entities with their name listed under "Admins" list for each entities.
+Certain features, such as to override the MA endpoints, requires you to have super-admin priviledge.
+Please see :doc:`mca_configure` for more details.

 .. toctree::
    :maxdepth: 1